1: Select a Business

 Face Fears Head-On

-At some point, the time and energy you spend searching for the “perfect” business or conducting due diligence will create diminishing returns.
+At some point, the time and energy you spend searching for the “perfect” business or conducting due diligence will lead to diminishing returns.
 After all, the resources spent looking for the “perfect” business could be used to improve an “imperfect” one.
+After all, imperfect businesses can be improved, and this offers entrepreneurs the opportunity to learn, grow, and do better the next time.

 Lost Opportunity Cost